iterative/dvc.org/static/docs/user-guide/dvcignore.md

 existing <abbr>outputs</abbr>, its status will change and DVC will behave as if that affected files were deleted.

-If DVC stumbles upon `.dvcignore` file inside a dependency or an
+If DVC finds a `.dvcignore` file inside a dependency or an <abbr>output</abbr>
-<abbr>output</abbr> directory, it raises an error.
-Ignoring files inside such
-directory should be handled from `.dvcignore` file from upper levels of the project tree.
+directory, it raises an error.
+Ignoring files inside such directory should be handled from `.dvcignore` file from upper levels of the project tree.

 ## Syntax